jankazil/isd-lite-data/docs/public-api.md

   Download the ISD Station History (station metadata) file from NCEI and build an instance.

 * `@classmethod from_file(cls, file_path: pathlib.Path) -> Stations`
-  Read a local ISD Station History–formatted text file and build an instance.
+  Read a local ISD Station History–formatted (station metadata) file and build an instance.

 * `@classmethod from_netcdf(cls, file_path: pathlib.Path) -> Stations`
-  Load station observations and metadata from an existing NetCDF file and build an instance.
+ Load station metadata and observations from a NetCDF file (e.g. created by
+  `write_observations2netcdf`.
 See section 'Observations/metadata  I/O'.

 #### Persistence

 * `save(self, title_line: str, file_path: pathlib.Path) -> Stations`
   Write the current station metadata to a Station History–formatted text file.

+* `load_observations(self, data_dir: pathlib.Path, start_year: int, end_year: int, verbose: bool = False) -> None`
+  Read observation data from gzipped ISD-Lite files for all stations in the current metadata and the given year range.
+The ISD-Lite files contain hourly records but may have gaps; a common time dimension is built from the union of all station timestamps, with `NaN` where values are missing.
+Stores the result in `self.observations: xarray.Dataset`:

+  * **Dims:**&nbsp; `time`, `station`
+  * **Data variables:**&nbsp; `T, TD, SLP, WD, WS, SKY, PREC1H, PREC6H`
+  * **Per‑station variables:**&nbsp; `lat, lon, elevation, station_name, station_id, country, us_state`
+  * **Attrs:**&nbsp; `title`, `source`, `URL`
+    **Requirements:**&nbsp; Required `.gz` files must already exist in `data_dir` (e.g., via `ncei.download_many`).

 * `write_observations2netcdf(self, file_path: pathlib.Path) -> None`
-  Write `self.observations` to NetCDF with float32 data variables and CF-style time encoding.
+  Write `self.observations` to NetCDF with float32 data variables and CF‑style time encoding.

 * `@classmethod from_netcdf(cls, file_path: pathlib.Path) -> Stations`
-  Load station metadata and observations from an existing NetCDF file created by
-  `write_observations2netcdf`.
+  Load station metadata and observations from a NetCDF file.
+Creates and populates both `self.meta_data` (as a Pandas DataFrame) and `self.observations` (as an `xarray.Dataset`) with the same structure and attributes as when originally written.
+The NetCDF file must have been created by `write_observations2netcdf` or follow the encoding and variable naming conventions produced by `write_observations2netcdf`.
+Returns a fully populated `Stations` instance ready for further filtering, analysis, or re-export.

 #### Inspection / printing